poorna1221/ApiAutomation/README.md

 RestAPI automation to get Current Weather Data based on Latitude and Longitude as well as based on Postcode.

-### Prerequisites

-●   I assume following software's are installed on the machine where this project will be executed.

-●	Postman
-●	Node.js
-●	Npm (command to install npm[npm install -g npm])
-●	Newman (command to install newman[npm install -g newman]) ●	Newman html extra reports (command to install npm[npm install -g newman-reporter-htmlextra]) ●	Powershell

 ## Running the tests

 ●	Right click on ExecuteWeatherAPIs.ps1 file which is located inside QantasApiAutomation folder->Run with Power shell